victor1822/Devflix/README.md

-you can access the project by running [this link](https://devflix-iota.vercel.app/)
+You can access the project running by clicking [here](https://devflix-iota.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).